tudocomp/tudocomp/docs/Documentation.md

 ## The Driver

-After integrating into the registry, we can start using the algorithm through the command line tool itself.
+After integrating a compressor into the registry, we can start using it with the command line tool.

-The "Driver" (named this way because it serves as an user interface that drives the underlying tudocomp library) can be compiled with `make tudocomp_driver`, and can be found at `build/src/tudocomp_driver/tudocomp_driver` afterwards.
+The "Driver" (named this way because it serves as an user interface that drives the underlying tudocomp library) can be compiled with `make tudocomp_driver`.
+The executable of the driver is stored in `build/src/tudocomp_driver/tudocomp_driver` (after compilation).

 As a first step after building it, we can verify that the new compressors exists by listing all known algorithms: